EmeraldAshBorer/Ash/README.md

-# README
+# The Life and Death of the Ash Tree
-# temperary will add stuff soon
+# Temp